City status in Ireland: National Spatial Strategy

 The National Spatial Strategy (NSS) for 2002–2020 planned to manage urban sprawl by identifying certain urban centres outside Dublin as areas for concentrated growth.
 The NSS report calls the regional centres "gateways" and the sub-regional centres "hubs".
 It does not call them "cities", but among the features it lists for "Gateways" are "City level range of theatres, arts and sports centres and public spaces/parks." and "City-scale water and waste management services."
 It also gives a target population for a gateway of over 100,000, including the suburban hinterland.

 The report describes Cork, Limerick/Shannon, Galway and Waterford, as "existing gateways" and identifies four "new national level gateways": Dundalk, Sligo, and two "linked" gateways Letterkenny/(Derry), and Athlone/Tullamore/Mullingar.
 The campaigns of Sligo and Dundalk for city status have referenced their status as regional gateways.
 The "Midlands Gateway", a polycentric zone based on Tullamore, Athlone, and Mullingar, has occasionally been described as constituting a new or future city.
 A 2008 study by Dublin Institute of Technology concluded that the growth in population of the designated gateways was far less than had been planned.

 Proposed cities

 Local councillors and TDs from several towns have raised the possibility of gaining city status.
-Prior to the 2001 Act, these suggestions were a matter of simple prestige.
+Prior to the Local Government Act 2001, these suggestions were a matter of simple prestige.
 Since the 2001 Act, the suggestions sometimes relate to the administrative functions of county-equivalent cities and sometimes to the ceremonial title.
 The Minister for Housing, Local Government and Heritage has not entertained these suggestions, and has said "A modernised legal framework and structures at both regional and local level are now in place ...
 I have no proposals for amending legislation, which would be necessary to establish new city councils."